Same-sex marriage in Norway: Royal same-sex weddings

-In November 2021, Guri Varpe, the Royal Palace's communications manager, confirmed that members of the royal family may enter into a same-sex marriage without having to forfeit the crown or lose their royal titles and privileges or their place in the line of succession.
+In November 2021, Guri Varpe, the Royal Palace's communications manager, confirmed that members of the Norwegian royal family may enter into same-sex marriages without having to forfeit the crown, or lose their royal titles and privileges or their place in the line of succession.
 "The heir to the throne can marry whoever she or he wants.
 The marriage must be approved by the King [or Queen] in accordance with Article 36 of the Constitution.
 The heir to the throne's orientation is not mentioned in the Constitution's provisions on the throne, and the Constitution does not provide any legal guidelines for who the heir to the throne can marry", said Varpe.

 Statistics

 From 2009 to 2015, an average of 270 same-sex marriages were conducted per year, compared to an average of 127 registered partnerships annually between 1993 and 2008.
 In the first three years after same-sex marriage became legal, 754 partnerships were converted into marriages.
-Female couples were more likely to adopt children than male couples, as about 30% of married lesbian couples had children, compared to 72% of married straight couples and 3% of married male couples.
+Female couples were more likely to adopt children than male couples, as about 30% of married lesbian couples had children, compared to 72% of married heterosexual couples and 3% of married male couples.

-By the end of 2024, 5,019 same-sex marriages had been performed in Norway.
+By the end of 2025, 5,443 same-sex marriages had been performed in Norway.
 Figures for 2020 and 2021 are lower than previous years because of the restrictions in place due to the COVID-19 pandemic.